 - Campbell-Ewald Endowed Scholarship in Memory of Don Gould

-- Richard & Jean Coyne Family Foundation Scholarships
+- Richard & Jean Coyne Family Foundation Scholarship

 - Karnig Dabanian Memorial Scholarship